sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 <figcaption>Semantic markup simplifies the required <span class="smcp">HTML</span>, but it may require special styling.</figcaption>
 </figure>

-What is much improved is the underlying <span class="smcp">HTML</span>.
-The markup clearly identifies the type of content it contains, an ordered list of dates and citations.
+What _is_ much improved is the underlying <span class="smcp">HTML</span>.
+The markup clearly identifies the type of content it contains: an ordered list of dates and citations.

 ``` {.html .numberLines}
 <ol class="timeline">